theRTLmaker/advent-of-code-2025-cpp/README.md

 # Advent of Code 2025 – Modern C++ Solutions

-Tackling the 2025 Advent of Code puzzles as daily algorithm katas.
+Tackling the 2025 Advent of Code puzzles as daily algorithm flex.
 The goal is to sharpen data structure and problem-solving skills in C++ while keeping each solution efficient—treating the challenges like a stream of LeetCode problems.

 ## Objectives
 - Build fast, readable solutions in ISO C++23 with a focus on algorithmic rigor.